Division of Environmental Quality Director: Kyra Moore

 Even though they are considerably smaller than computers and televisions, cell phones should not be just thrown out as trash.
 Cell phones can contain lead, mercury, beryllium, arsenic and cadmium – all potentially hazardous materials that could pollute the environment.
-The U.S. Environmental Protection Agency estimates that 100 million cell phones are no longer used each year.
+The U.S. Environmental Protection Agency estimates 100 million cell phones are no longer used each year.
 If all the unused cell phones were recycled, the energy saved could power 194,000 U.S. homes for a year.

 There are two better alternatives to disposing of unused cell phones and accompanying accessories, like chargers and headsets: recycling or donating.